Need help? Hire the professionals

 The guidelines issued by Gas Safe recommend that any gas inspection hatches being fitted should be a minimum of 300mm x 300mm and when possible should be installed within 1.5 meters of any joints or bends.
 This is not always practical in all properties, and in those cases, our engineers will advise you of the best workable solutions for your requirements.

+Compliance with Gas Safe regulations for flues in voids is not optional – it is a legal and safety requirement.
+Proper installation of inspection hatches, routine maintenance, and adherence to industry guidance like TB008 ensures concealed flues remain safe, accessible, and fully compliant.
 If you have questions about flues in voids in London, we can send a Gas Safe registered engineer to help you out.

 Gas Safe Regulations – Flues in Voids